Bulgaralpine: History

 In order to manufacture the fiberglass bodies, Bulgaria licensed the manufacturing method for a payment of 8 million French francs, which secured the necessary machinery and tooling.
-The raw material for the manufacture of the fibreglass was initially imported from France, but later came from the GDR (East Germany) and Poland.

-The first several Bulgaralpines were assembled at the end of 1967 when the stunning sports car was an absolute hit in Europe and the United States (a ridiculous claim), which of course gave a great deal of pride to Bulgaria.
-In 1968, two Bulgaralpine race cars, driven by the teams of Iliya and Nikola Chubrikov, and Atanas Taskov and Atanas Agura, took part in the Monte Carlo Rally for the very first time.
-For publicity purposes, ETO Bulet created an auto racing team of its own, composed by the brothers Chubrikov, the brothers Agura, Robert Kyurkchiev, Slavcho Georgiev, and Atanas Taskov.
-The short-lived team nonetheless proved popular both in Bulgaria and abroad.
-All Bulgaralpine racecars were decommissioned after 1978 and never took part in another rally again.
+The raw material for the manufacture of the fibreglass was initially imported from France, but later came from East Germany and Poland.
+The first several cars were popular in Europe and the United States.
+For publicity purposes, Bulet created an auto racing team of its own, made up of the Chubrikov brothers, the Agura brothers, Robert Kyurkchiev, Slavcho Georgiev, and Atanas Taskov.
+Two Bulgaralpine race cars were driven at the 1968 Monte Carlo Rally by Iliya and Nikola Chubrikov, and Atanas Taskov and Atanas Agura, respectively.
+All Bulgaralpine race cars were decommissioned after 1968.